DrThomasAger/smile/README.md

 * **Future-Proof** 🚀 *Never lose organizational intelligence.* - Allows your org to retain key intelligence, even after your prompt engineer leaves.

 * **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
-With increasing scrutiny on AI systems, you can now justify an AI decision in an EU court of law.
+With increasing scrutiny on AI systems, you can better justify an AI decision in an EU court of law.

 # (: Smile Basics